 - Individuals who cannot prove their high school diploma or equivalency will be penalized on the custody and classification matrix.

 - A history of substance abuse will influence the custody and classification scoring.

 Public Safety Factors

-- The Bureau of Prisons makes note of several personal factors that will influence where an individual serves the sentence.
+- The Bureau of Prisons notes several personal factors influencing where an individual serves the sentence.
 Those factors follow: